 When is Thanksgiving?

-Thanksgiving is held on the fourth Thursday in November.
-In 2019, Thanksigiving falls on Thursday, November 28, 2019.
+Thanksgiving falls on the fourth Thursday in November.
+In 2019, Thanksgiving is celebrated on Thursday, November 28, 2019.

 Things to do on Thanksgiving